Monyane Moleleki

-Monyane Moleleki (born 5 January 1951) is a Mosotho politician who served as Deputy Prime Minister of Lesotho, as well as Minister of Parliamentary Affairs, from 2017 to 2020.
+Monyane Moleleki (born 5 January 1951) is a Mosotho politician who served as a Deputy Prime Minister of Lesotho, as well as Minister of Parliamentary Affairs, from 2017 to 2020.
 As a leading figure in the Lesotho Congress for Democracy (LCD), Moleleki was Minister of Natural Resources from 1993 to 1994, Minister of Information from 1996 to 1998, Minister of Natural Resources from 1998 to 2004, Minister of Foreign Affairs from 2004 to 2007, and Minister of Natural Resources from 2007 to 2012.
 After breaking with the LCD, Moleleki served as Deputy Leader of the Democratic Congress and was Minister of Police from 2015 to 2016.
 He left the Democratic Congress and launched a new party, the Alliance of Democrats, in 2017.

-Moleleki has two children, named, Mohlomi Moleleki and Liepollo Moleleki.
+Moleleki has three children, named; Limpho Moleleki, Mohlomi Moleleki and Liepollo Moleleki, as well as two grand-children.

 Political career

 Appointed to the government as Minister of National Resources in 1993, Moleleki was briefly kidnapped along with three other ministers by soldiers on April 14, 1994; another minister, Deputy Prime Minister Selometsi Baholo, was killed in this incident.
 Police then went on strike in May 1994, and Moleleki resigned and left the country for Botswana, saying that he thought he was likely to be targeted for assassination next.
 In March 1995 he returned to Lesotho and was detained by members of the National Security Service on March 29.
 He was elected as Deputy Secretary General of the governing Basutoland Congress Party at a party conference in March 1996.
 In December 1996 he became Minister of Information and Broadcasting following the death of the previous minister, Pakane Khala, in November, and in June 1998 he was again appointed Minister of Natural Resources.

 After serving for several years as Minister of Natural Resources, Moleleki became Minister of Foreign Affairs in November 2004 and served in that position until March 2007, when he became Minister of Natural Resources again.

 He was said to have been shot and wounded in the arm in an attack at his home at night on January 29, 2006.
-Some say "o thuntsoe ka thipa" meaning he was "shot with a knife".
-He has said that the attack was politically motivated.

 Moleleki was viewed by some as a possible candidate to eventually take over from Prime Minister Pakalitha Mosisili.
 When Mosisili returned to office in 2015, this time as leader of the Democratic Congress, he appointed Moleleki, the party's deputy leader, as Minister of Police.